IMC Process Guide: Application areas

 Authors use the so-called "designer component" to create help texts for applications and functions and define process steps.
-These help texts can be updated easily with a few clicks if software or processes are changing.
+These help texts can be updated with a few clicks if software or processes are changing.
 On user side, the contents are automatically retrieved via a "Guide", as soon as a function is used with a help text archived.
 The "Guide" can also be opened selectively to lead through an application or process.
 This context sensitive help through texts, links and videos is intended to reduce the number of errors in everyday work, especially rarely run processes.
 In particular, this applies for complex processes or software updates.